YOU WILL PASS THE CALIFORNIA ELECTRICIAN CERTIFICATION EXAM!

 OUR STUDENTS PASS, we guarantee it!
 Our students enjoy a 98%+ pass rate!

 Consultants are available at 866-685-8564 – Mon-Fri 7 am to 10 pm PST to answer any of your questions.

-Each student receives the following study guides as well as access to online study questions and timed full-length simulated exams.
+Each student has access to the following online study guides as well as online study questions and timed full-length simulated exams.